The Complexity of Online Bribery in Sequential Elections: Introduction

 \section{Introduction}

 In computational social choice theory, the three most studied types of attacks on elections are bribery, control, and manipulation, and the models of those that are studied seek to model the analogous real-world actions.
+Informally speaking, bribery means that an external agent, the briber, by bribing some voters without exceeding a given budget seeks to influence the outcome of an election; electoral control refers to an external agent, commonly called the chair, who seeks to influence the outcome of an election by structural changes such as adding, deleting, or partitioning candidates or voters; and manipulation (see Footnote~\ref{foo:ucm-wcm-ducm-dwcm} for a formal definition) means that some voter or coalition of voters may vote strategically.
+These strategic actions and their applications in artificial intelligence and multiagent systems have been surveyed in many book chapters and articles~\cite{fal-hem-hem:j:cacm-survey,con-wal:b:barriers-to-manipulation-in-voting,fal-rot:b:handbook-comsoc-control-and-bribery,bau-rot:b:preference-aggregation-by-voting}.

 Such studies are typically carried out for the model in which all the voters vote simultaneously.
 That sometimes is the case in the real world.
-But it also is sometimes the case that the voters vote in sequence---in what is sometimes called a roll-call election.

-That type of setting has been relatively recently introduced and studied for control and manipulation---in particular, studies have been done of both control and manipulation in the so-called online, sequential setting~\cite{hem-hem-rot:j:online-manipulation,hem-hem-rot:j:online-candidate-control,hem-hem-rot:j:online-voter-control}.
+But it also is sometimes the case that the voters vote in sequence---in what is sometimes called a roll-call election (see Section~\ref{s:related} for some related work); in political settings such as American political-party presidential primary conventions, one may actually have a verbal roll call for votes going, for example, from Alabama to Alaska to Arizona and so on through Wyoming.
+That type of setting, i.e., sequential, has been relatively recently introduced and studied for control and manipulation---in particular, studies have been done of both control and manipulation in the so-called online, sequential setting~\cite{hem-hem-rot:j:online-manipulation,hem-hem-rot:j:online-candidate-control,hem-hem-rot:j:online-voter-control}.

 In the present paper, we study the complexity of, and algorithms for, the online, sequential case of bribery.
 Briefly put, we are studying the case where the voting order (and the voter weights and cost of bribing each voter) is known ahead of time to the briber.
 But at the moment a voter seeks to vote, the voter's planned vote is revealed to the briber, who then has a use-it-or-lose-it chance to bribe the voter, by paying the voter's bribe-price (and doing so allows that vote to be changed to any vote the briber desires).